SnowyYANG/YinPeachBlossom/README.md

 ## Getting Started

 To get started with this project, you'll need to have a basic understanding of the ink scripting language.
-See [ink - inkle's scripting language for games.](https://www.inklestudios.com/ink/).
+See [ink - inkle's narrative scripting language](https://www.inklestudios.com/ink/).

 ## Running the Game